oauth-io/oauth-ios/README.md

 Authentication process
 ------------------------------------------------

-To initialize the SDK, you need to create an `OAuthIOModal` intance, and initialize it with your app public key and a delegate, which must implement the `OAuthIODelegate` protocol.
+To initialize the SDK, you need to create an `OAuthIOModal` instance, and initialize it with your app public key and a delegate, which must implement the `OAuthIODelegate` protocol.
 This delegate will let you handle the results of the authentication process in the form of a request object, that will also allow you to perform API calls.

 This protocol requires that your delegate implements the following methods: